 Digital Technology for Good Governance in the Health Sector (2016)

-A literature review and expert interviews reveal new uses of technology to promote transparency, accountability, and public participation, with University of Edinburgh.
+Lit review and expert interviews reveal new uses of tech to promote transparency, accountability, and public participation, with University of Edinburgh.

 Text Messaging for Care Coordination in Rural Malawi (2010)